 From Dubrovnik, it is an easy base city to explore nearby Balkan countries.

 - Mostar, Bosnia & Herzegovina: One of my favorite places in the Balkans, is the beautiful country of Bosnia & Herzegovina.
-From Dubrovnik, you can explore the southern part of the country, namely Mostar, Pocitelj and Kravica Waterfalls.
+From Dubrovnik, you can explore the southern part of the country, namely Mostar, Pocitelj, and Kravica Waterfalls.
 Most day tours will take you to 2 places Mostar and Pocitelj, or Pocitelj and Kravica Waterfalls.
 (Note: Split is closer to Mostar than Dubrovnik, but a day trip is still worth it nevertheless.
-You can also drive from Dubrovnik to Sarajevo – one-way drive to continue exploring this beautiful Balkan Peninsula)
+You can also drive from Dubrovnik to Sarajevo – a one-way drive to continue exploring this beautiful Balkan Peninsula).
+Book a day tour from Dubrovnik to Mostar.

 Zagreb to Dubrovnik itinerary ideas